 It’s much different when it comes to social media contests.
 Most giveaways on Facebook, Twitter, Instagram, Pinterest, YouTube and Snapchat have thin, or worse, no rules at all!
 Which amazes me, because you think companies, sponsors and agencies would know better by now.

-In 2015, the FTC updated its FAQs to their Guides Concerning Use of Endorsements and Testimonials in Advertising specifically relating to social media giveaways.
+The FTC later updated its FAQs to their Guides Concerning Use of Endorsements and Testimonials in Advertising specifically relating to social media giveaways.
 The goal of the new FAQs was to ensure companies were crystal clear in every giveaway post they created or had entrants share that it was an opportunity to win.
 The FTC recommended a post:

 - include the hashtags #sweepstakes, #contest or #giveaway,